wlgranados/kattis/src/autori/README.md

     Knuth-Morris-Pratt algorithm, named by Knuth, Morris and Pratt.

-Scientific papers reference earlier works a lot and it’s not
+Scientific papers reference earlier works a lot and itâ€™s not
     uncommon for one document to use two different naming
     conventions: the short variation (e.g. KMP) using only the first letters of authors last names and the long variation